nazmulidris/developerlife.com/_posts/2021-03-09-mechanical-keyboard-review.md

 friendly in the sense that I wanted to remap my keys to be whatever I choose, whether that means swapping keys for other keys, or creating macros, or even working with multiple keyboard layers.

+> You can find an awesome list of split keyboards [here](https://github.com/diimdeep/awesome-split-keyboards).

 The first one that I tried was the [Ergodox EZ](https://ergodox-ez.com/) keyboard, which I didn't like at all.
 The build quality was not that great and the keyboard layout didn't make much sense to me.
 And I didn't like the software to configure the keyboard either.
 I liked the ergonomics of the Kinesis Freestyle Edge much better, even without the